friflo/ECS-wiki/docs/entity.md

 }
 ```

-`CopyEntity()` can be used to copy a subset of all entities of one store to another store.
+`CopyEntity()` can be used to copy a subset or all entities of one store to another store.
 The entities in the target store will have the same entities ids as in the original store.

 ```cs